levinine/functional-tests/readme.md

 ### Describing Features

 Every feature must only contain scenarios related to that it.
-When grouping scenarios under one feature make sure that `@Background` for that feature is common for all of scenarios.
+When grouping scenarios under one feature make sure that `@Background` for that feature is common for all scenarios.
 If some feature is complex and there are different `@Background` for group them in multiple feature file.

 If you have problems describing feature you can use next template, known as a Feature Injection template: